Frequently Asked Questions

 Is transportation available?
 No, Noah's Ark Preschool does not provide transportation for children except for field trips.

-The 4-5 year olds are typically in their second year of a structured school environment.
-While they also learn through play and through interaction with teachers and peers, they have more academic instruction than the 3-4 year olds.
+The 4-5 year-olds are often in their second year of a structured school environment.
+While they also learn through play and through interaction with teachers and peers, they have more academic instruction than the 3-4 year-olds.
 In the 4-5 year old class, children are exposed to letter recognition, phonics, and early writing skills.
-They also have more visitors and go on field trips.
-The 4-5 year old class is structured for children who will attend kindergarten or transitional kindergarten (TK) the following school year.
+They have more visitors and go on field trips.
+Additionally, the 4-5 year-olds participate in more partner/group activities requiring teamwork and problem-solving.
+The 4-5 year-old class is structured for children who will attend kindergarten or transitional kindergarten (TK) the following school year.